security-notes/infobyte-faraday-wiki/Web UI.md

 Point your browser to: http://[COUCHDB]:5984//reports/_design/reports/index.html

-Or:

-In order to access to Web UI you have to click in the icon:
+Directly from the GUI QT you have to click in the icon:

 ![](https://raw.github.com/wiki/infobyte/faraday/images/Visualize-icon.png)